ndgershe/YaleRideShare/design.md

-The database is set up with a users table and a request table.
+The database is set up with a users table, a request table and a history table.
 When information about users for emails is needed it can be retrieved by joining the requests and users tables at userid.
+The history table and users table do have some shared information which is redundant but we found this redundancy worth it as oppossed to having to join history and requests every time the date, type, and airport were needed.
+Rides stay in history longer than they stay in rides since they stay in history after they are completed/cancelled.

 When a user registers, application.py gets information from register.html and checks that all of the data is there.
 For the phone number, it checks that it is a valid 10 digit phone number (handles dashes) and then formats the number with dashes before it is entered into the data base.
 We did this formatting here just so the number would look nicer in emails.
-The password is hashed and the username is made sure to be not taken.
+This is all in the phonec function as it is also called later in update2.
+The password is hashed and the username is made sureto be not taken.
 If any of these conditions are not met, an error will occur.
 After all the information is inserted into the data base under users, the userid is remembered.

-Order is the most complex part of our project.
+Order is one of the most complex parts of our project.
 First the order_D_or_A.html gets if the type of trip (departure or arrival ).
 We used 0 to represent departure and 1 to represent arrival since ints use less space than the strings.
-The type of trip matters since it determines if we ask for eaarliest or latest time to be picked up and if location is needed.
+The type of trip matters since it determines if we ask for earliest or latest time to be picked up and the algorithm used for matching.
-Depending on the type of trip the user is redirected to another order page which gathers all the neccessary data for a trip.
+The user is redirected to another order page which gathers the rest of the the neccessary data for a trip.
 It returns an error if any of the data is not there.
+It checks to make sure that earliest time/ latest time are logical in the function timecheck.
+This is a function because it is also called in update2.
 Then the ride data is inserted into the database under requests.
-Then a select command searches for matches in the requests database.
+Then a match function is called which searches for matches in the requests database.
 It ensures that the user is different, the non time ride information is all the same and with an OR statement finds time ranges that overlap with the time range of the user.